When adult sexual abuse victims come forward with allegations of abuse, they

 Just understand that this decision is fraught with complications and emotions that take some time to sort out.
 It does not mean we were complicit in our abuse or that we weren’t devastated by what happened.
 To read more about stats on sexual assault and why victims don’t report, see: https://www.rainn.org/statistics/criminal-justice-system

 We want you to realize that you, as friends and family of a victim, are “secondary” victims.

 If you are a friend or a loved one of a sexual abuse survivor, I want you to know that the abuse also damaged you.
 Just ask my husband what he had to endure.
 Ask my sweet boy what it felt like to ask his mother if she was raped.
 Ask the pastor of my church who had to confront one of his elders.
 Ask my friends as I pulled away into isolation.

-The tragedy seeps into every area of the victims’ lives—families, friends, careers.
+The tragedy seeps into every area of the victims’ lives—families, friends, careers, faith.
 There was not one member of my family that was unaffected.
-Often, we have to leave friends behind, churches behind, communities behind.
+Often, we have to leave friends behind, churches behind, and communities behind.
 The devastation is profound, and we were not the only ones hurt by what happened.

 We know this, and we are sorry for the ways it affected you too.